pauloandresdf/pauloandresdf/README.md

 ### What do you live for?
 I am a junior developer, graduated in technology, analysis and systems development. .

-👨‍🎓 Tenho 19 anos estou no inicio da minha carreira.
+👨‍🎓 Tenho 19 anos estou no inicio da minha carreira!

 🔭 Estou em busca da minha primeira oportunidade de emprego na área.